Definition and Examples of a Silent Second Mortgage

 A piggyback loan is also a second mortgage, but it isn’t “silent.”
 Using a piggyback loan is common if you can't qualify for a jumbo loan.

-A jumbo loan is one that exceeds the conventional conforming loan limit, which is $548,250 in most of the U.S., and generally requires a higher credit score and lower debt-to-income ratio than a conventional loan.
+A jumbo loan is one that exceeds the conventional conforming loan limit, which is $647,200 for 2022 in most of the U.S., and generally requires a higher credit score and lower debt-to-income ratio than a conventional loan.

 With a piggyback loan, the first mortgage is a conventional loan and comprises the majority of the home’s value (typically around 80%).
 The second (the piggyback loan) covers the remainder minus the down payment.
-Borrowers may also save on monthly PMI (primary mortgage insurance) payments by using a piggyback loan.
+Borrowers may also save on monthly primary mortgage insurance payments by using a piggyback loan.

-A family member or, perhaps, a charitable organization is often allowed to give you the funds you need for a down payment.
-However, there needs to be no stipulation that you’ll pay those monies back.
+A family member, charitable organization, or others are often allowed to give you the funds you need for a down payment.
+However, to be considered a gift, there cannot be a requirement to pay the money back.
 Different types of loans have different requirements, but in general, you’ll need to provide a gift letter or other documentation that supports the gift is simply a gift, with no expectation of repayment.

 - Legal silent second mortgages often come in the form of community-sponsored programs that help buyers with the funds needed to obtain real estate.